Manage your child's health with MyChart.

 How to take your child's temperature

-- Wash the thermometer in clean, warm, soapy water.
+- After each use, wash the thermometer in clean, warm, soapy water.
 Wipe it with rubbing alcohol.

 - Clear the thermometer of the previous reading by following the package directions.

-- Be with your child to make sure he stays still.
+- Be with your child to make sure she stays still.

-There are four ways you can take a temperature.
-It is important the health care provider knows which way you used.
+There are five ways you can take a temperature.
+Tell your health care provider knows which way you used.

-- Coat the tip of the rectal thermometer with a lubricant (such as KY Jelly®).
+- Coat the tip of the rectal thermometer with a lubricant (such as Vaseline® or KY Jelly®).

 - Gently insert the thermometer into your child's rectum.
-Do not go farther than the end of the silver tip, which is about one-quarter inch.
+Do not go farther than the end of the silver tip, which is about 1/4 inch.

 - Hold the thermometer in place for two to three minutes or until a digital thermometer beeps (usually 10 seconds).